 My name is Ashok Srinivasan Ramachandran.
-Official name is Srinivasan and Ashok is the alias name.
+The official name is Srinivasan and Ashok is the alias name.
 But I am usually known by the name Ashok mostly and I come from Chennai, a beautiful city in the southern part of India.
-I was born in Patna, Bihar which is in the North India but I grew up in the southern part of India most of my life.
-In a way it I can stop only with India as my native and cannot go further to point my exact native region in it.
-Pan-Indian by the way and feel very fortunate about it.
+I was born in Patna, Bihar which is in North India but I grew up in the southern part of India most of my life.
+In a

 I started my journey to be a programmer through the Flash Highway and after 10 years of life in the industry working on various platforms, now I am doing my research in Computer Graphics at Montreal.
 I completed my Masters in Virtual Reality, Advanced Visualisation and Computer Animation during the years 2012 – 2013 at Bangor, UK .